basmaashouur/competitive-programming/Knowledge-Phase/Detailed-list/Problem-solving-paradigms.md

 * A greedy algorithm obtains an optimal solution to a problem by making a sequenceof choices.
 At each decision point, the algorithm makes choice that seems best at the moment.
 Greedy algorithms are used for optimization problems but this strategy does not always produce an optimal solution
 #### When Use Greedy
 * At every step, we can make a choice that looks best at the moment.
-* We get the optimal solution of the complete problem.
+* We get the optimal solution of the complete p.roblem.
 * If the input size given in the problem statement are too large even for the best Complete Search or DP algorithm.
 * **Greedy Steps**
   1. Determine the optimal substructure of the problem.